Squares K-theory and 2-Segal spaces: Connection with 2-Segal objects

 To see that $\phi_n$ is an equivalence, we again construct a functor in the other direction which will be a homotopy inverse for $\phi_n$ after realization.
 Unlike in $\cat V_n(\dcat C)$, we cannot make use of since we cannot compose the horizontal and vertical morphisms.
 However, given an element in $\cat H_{\{0,1,2\}}(\dcat C) \times^{(2)}_{\cat H_{\{0,2\}}(\dcat C)} \cat H_{\{0,2,\dots,n\}}(\dcat C)$, we obtain a diagram by inverting the given isomorphism in $\cat H_1(\dcat C)$ between $0\cof D_2$ and $0\cof C$.
 Now complete the bottom row to $0\cof C_1\cof C_2 \cof C_3'\cof \dots \cof C_n'$ where $C_i'$ is inductively constructed by completing the span for $3\leq i\leq n$, with $C_2'=C_2$.
 This assignment on objects extends to a functor $r_n\colon \cat H_{\{0,1,2\}}(\dcat C) \times^{(2)}_{\cat H_{\{0,2\}}(\dcat C)} \cat H_{\{0,2,\dots,n\}}(\dcat C)\to \cat H_n(\dcat C)$; the components of the natural transformation $r_n(f_*, g_*, h)$ which are not identities are produced by the span-completion functor $s$.

-We claim that there are vertical natural transformations $\id\Rightarrow \phi_n\circ r_n$ and $\id\Rightarrow r_n\circ \phi_n$, which (by the realization lemma) completes the proof.
+We claim that there are vertical natural transformations $\id\Rightarrow \phi_n\circ r_n$ and $\id\Rightarrow r_n\circ \phi_n$, which completes the proof, as it implies that $r_n$ and $\phi_n$ are homotopy inverses after geometric realization.
 A component of the first natural transformation is given by the morphism and naturality is again ensured by the span-completing functor $s$.

 For $\id\Rightarrow r_n\circ \phi_n$, a component is given by where $C_i'$ is obtained inductively by completing the span (with $C_2'=C_2$).
 It is straightforward to check that these components assemble into a natural transformation, again using properties of $s$. \end{proof}